DoneWithWork/HackFlow/README.md

 Each project includes the following scripts:

--   `npm run dev`: Starts the development server.
+-   `pnpm run dev`: Starts the development server.
--   `npm run build`: Builds the application for production.
+-   `pnpm run build`: Builds the application for production.
--   `npm run preview`: Previews the production build locally.
+-   `pnpm run preview`: Previews the production build locally.
--   `npm run check`: Runs Svelte check to validate types.
+-   `pnpm run check`: Runs Svelte check to validate types.
--   `npm run lint`: Lints the code using ESLint and Prettier.
+-   `pnpm run lint`: Lints the code using ESLint and Prettier.
--   `npm run format`: Formats the code with Prettier.
+-   `pnpm run format`: Formats the code with Prettier.

 ## How to Use This Repository